photonn/json-to-pptx/README.md

 - Accepts structured JSON describing slide updates and table data.
 - Replaces placeholder text in user-provided templates and fills named tables with dynamic content.
-- Returns the rendered PowerPoint file as a base64 attachment in the DIAL chat completion response.
+- Returns the rendered PowerPoint file as a downloadable attachment in the DIAL chat completion response.
+- **Option B Implementation**: Uploads files to DIAL storage and provides clickable download links.

 ## Project Layout